ls1intum/Artemis/docs/dev/setup/localci-localvc.rst

 .. note::

-    If you try out Podman on a Windows or mac system and have additional setup tips, feel free to submit a pull request to extend this documentation section.
+    If you try out Podman on a Windows or Mac system and have additional setup tips, feel free to submit a pull request to extend this documentation section.